James Davies (politician)

+Davies unsuccessfully contested the new constituency of Clwyd East at the 2024 general election.

 Early life and career

 Davies was born in St Asaph in his constituency, tracing his lineage there back seven generations.
 He was educated at the private King's School, Chester before going on to study at Christ's College, Cambridge, gaining three degrees: a BA, a MB BChir in 2004, and an MA in 2005.
 He is a Member of the Royal College of General Practitioners, specialising in dementia.
 Davies was elected to Denbighshire County Council in 2004, remaining a member until 2015.
 He represented the Prestatyn East ward.
 He was on the party list in North Wales at the 2007 National Assembly for Wales election.

 Parliamentary career

 At the 2015 general election, he was elected as the Member of Parliament (MP) for Vale of Clwyd with 39% of the vote, ahead of incumbent Chris Ruane of Labour on 38.4%.
 Ruane had held the seat for 18 years, and Davies received 237 more votes than his opponent.
-He lost his seat at the 2017 United Kingdom general election, but returned to Parliament at the 2019 election.
+He lost his seat at the 2017 general election, but returned to Parliament at the 2019 election.